ernestohegi/scrobbler/README.md

 - After authorization, you will be redirected back to the application with a token.
 - This token will be used to scrobble your music listening history.
 It is stored in memory for now, but the plan is to store it in a database soon.
 It doesn't have an expiration time, so it should work indefinitely unless you revoke access from Last.fm.

-### Session token

-The session token is stored in memory for now, but you can implement a more persistent storage solution (e.g., a database) in the future.

 ### Redis

 You can use Redis to store the auth token and other session data.
 This will allow you to easily scale your application and share session data between instances.